2lindell/advent/docs/source.txt

 		say [I6]"You catch the bird in the wicker cage.";
 		rule succeeds.
 Instead of dropping the little bird:
-	unless the player encloses the noun, say [M29]"You aren't carrying it!";
+	unless the cage encloses the noun, say [M29]"You aren't carrying it!";
 	otherwise abide by the free the bird rule.
 Instead of giving something to the little bird, say [M100]"It's not hungry (it's merely pinin['] for the fjords).
 Besides, you have no bird seed."
 Instead of asking the little bird to try doing something, say [I6]"Cheep!
 Chirp!"